SKIMMING AND PAINTING OF WALLS AND CEILINGS

 This Technical Specification refers to water-based coating materials for substrate preparation (primers), skimming and painting of plastered walls and ceilings or gypsum board surfaces.
 All these materials should be mutually compatible, which should be confirmed by the manufacturers of materials.

 The products must be free of any harmful substances, components containing heavy metals such as lead, mercury or chrome and must not contain toxic solvents.
 The products must have a complete Safety Data Sheet and all the carcinogenesis compounds and Volatile Organic Compounds emitted by the product must be measured.
+The maximum VOC content, in a ready to use condition, should be less then 30g/l.

 Dillution of all materials must be with clean water, free from harmful substances.